-‘The Walking Dead’ With Norman Reedus: Will Daryl And Rick Regret Alexandria
+‘The Walking Dead’ With Norman Reedus: Will Daryl And Rick Regret Alexandria?

 Norman Reedus’ character Daryl Dixon was a lot less excited about moving into the Alexandria safe zone than the rest of Rick’s group.
 Daryl saw the hidden dangers of relative safety in an unsafe world.

-As The Walking Dead season 7 draws nearer to a conclusion, it might be helpful to look back at the choices, the conflicts, the temptations and the ambitions that the group felt when first introduced to Alexandria.
+As The Walking Dead Season 7 draws nearer to a conclusion, it might be helpful to look back at the choices, the conflicts, the temptations and the ambitions that the group felt when first introduced to Alexandria.

 Norman Reedus as Daryl Dixon was most skeptical, but Melissa McBride’s Carol and Chandler Riggs as Carl were also a bit wary of the new situation.
 While the rest of the group were eager to dive back into recreating the consumer based civilization with hot showers and comfortable beds, Daryl felt uneasy and so did Carol and Carl.

-The Walking Dead’s Daryl, Carol, and Carl feared allowing themselves to become softer, and losing the sense of reality, the group had gained.
+The Walking Dead’s Daryl, Carol, and Carl feared to allow themselves to become softer, and losing the sense of reality, the group had gained.
 Carol portrayed by Melissa McBride is quoted in IMDb.

 “We get comfortable here, we let our guard down, this place is gonna make us weak.”